curiousest/curiousest.github.io/_drafts/tabum/1-4-measured-purpose.md

 It doesn't work that way.
 You're an enlightenment douche.

-Dude, just look at my purpose formula.
+Dude, I'm not coming to convert you.
+This isn't a trick to get you to listen to me.
+I need help.
+Just look at my purpose formula.

 Purposes: